spooters/spooters.github.io/_posts/2021-12-22-Top-YouTube-Security-Resources.md

 categories: [InfoSec]
 ---

-A collection of YouTube channel for Azure and Infosec content.
+A collection of YouTube channels for Azure and Infosec.

 ## Resources